rahulgaikwad2010/meal-data-clustering/README.md

 **Performing clustering:**

 Now ignore the mealAmountData.
 Without using the meal amount data use the features.
-Use DBSCAN or KMeans.
+Use `DBSCAN or KMeans`.
 Try these two.

-**Report your accuracy of clustering based on SSE, entropy and purity metrics.**
+Report your accuracy of clustering based on:
+- SSE
+- Entropy
+- Purity metrics

 <br/>